subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Figure 9: Context dependent DRL algorithm, with context $c$

-The image generation proocess can be conditioned on other latent variables, and this results in a very important class of EBMs.
+The image generation process can be conditioned on other latent variables, and this results in a very important class of EBMs.
 For example text to image models fall into this class, and indeed all important applications of generative models involve some type of conditional generation.
 Even LLMs can be considered to be a type of conditional EBM model, in which the next chunk of generated text is conditional to the previously generated chunk.
 In Part 4 of this series of articles we will come across world models used in reinforcement learning, which involve prediction of the next system state, and this can be considered to be a generative problem conditioned on the current state and the action taken by the agent.